forestgrape/coronavirus/coronavirus.md

 #### 7 Forms using Proteins
 7 forms of combinations of lifetime storage and duplication/decode mechanisms are known to be in use on earth, known as Baltimore classification:
 * (+)ssRNA := Single stranded RNA, + sense
-    - genome can be directly read by ribosoms
+    - genome can be directly read by ribosomes
     - replication is done via a (-) RNA strand which is duplicated to many (+) strands
 * (-)ssRNA := Single stranded RNA, - sense
-    - genome needs to be transcribed to (+) stranded RNA before translation in the ribosoms
+    - genome needs to be transcribed to (+) stranded RNA before translation in the ribosomes
     - replication is done via  (+) stranded RNA
 * ssDNA := Single-strand DNA
 * dsDNA-RT := gapped DNA